ClimAg/docs/index.rst

 Journal Articles
 ++++++++++++++++

 #.
 Wingler, A., Streethran, N., Hickey, K., and Leahy, P. (2024).
-‘Multifactorial drivers of fodder crises in Irish temperate pastures and risks due to climate change’, *Biology and Environment: Proceedings of the Royal Irish Academy*.
+‘Multifactorial drivers of fodder crises in Irish temperate pastures and risks due to climate change’, *Biology and Environment: Proceedings of the Royal Irish Academy*, 124(2), pp. 1–12.

 Talks
 +++++